c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

     bno = BNO08X_SPI(spi, cs, int_pin, reset_pin, wake_pin, debug=False)

 ## UART Setup
+UART wires are in some sense opposite of i2c wires (double check your wiring).
+ 1. BNO08x SDA to board UARTx-RX (gpio13)
+ 2. BNO08x SCL to board UARTx-TX (gbio12)

 PS0 and PS1 are the host interface protocol selection pins, therefore UART can not use wake pin.
 In order to use UART, PS1 must be high (solder blob) and PS0/WAKE not have solder blob so it is tied to ground.